nathanchen821/little-project/README.md

-## AWS Amplify React+Vite Starter Template
+## Little Project React+Vite Starter Template

-This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+This repository provides a starter template for creating applications using React+Vite and Little Project, emphasizing easy setup for authentication, API, and database capabilities.

 ## Overview

-This template equips you with a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
+This template equips you with a foundational React application integrated with Little Project, streamlined for scalability and performance.
 It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.

 ## Features